owulveryck/blog/content/post/rvm-chromebook.md

 ---
 author: Olivier Wulveryck
 date: 2016-03-31T10:23:02+02:00
-description: How to setup RVM on an external drive on a chromebook
+description: How to setup RVM on an external drive on a Chromebook
 draft: false
 keywords:
 - ruby
 - rvm
-- chromebook
+- Chromebook
 tags:
-title: RVM on an USB stick on a chromebook
+title: RVM on an USB stick on a Chromebook
 topics:
 - topic 1
 type: post